-Thursday, September 9, 2010.
-An angelic four year old looks up with trepidation: suspended above his head is a screeching, writhing rooster.
+An angelic four year old looks up nervously: suspended above his head is a screeching, writhing rooster.
 The child recoils as the bird claws the air inches from his forehead, but his father holds him down and croons: “Let the man bless you, so the bird will carry your sins, and you’ll be written in the book of life.”

-“It won’t poop on me?” he whispers, eyeing the blood- and feces-spattered plumage.
+“It won’t poop on me?” the boy whispers, eying the blood- and feces-spattered plumage.

 The man laughs: “It only poops on bad boys.
 Are you a bad boy?”

-Determined now to prove his innocence, the child stands still as the bird, clasped by its wings, is swung round and round over his head.
+The child stands still as the bird is swung round and round over his head.

 “This is my exchange.
 This is my substitute.
 This is my atonement: this bird shall die, and I will enter a long, blessed and peaceful life,” the man recites in Hebrew.
-The child’s eyes are fixed upon his face: his solemn expression, the incomprehensible chant and the bird’s piteous cries imbue the moment with a sense of primal, ancient magic, imprinting a lasting memory.
+The child’s eyes are fixed on the man’s face.
+His solemn expression, the incomprehensible chant, and the bird’s piteous cries imbue the moment with a sense of primal, ancient magic, imprinting a lasting memory.